 Tourism saves Colorado households more than $700 in taxes, with the state receiving 86.9 million visitors in 2019.
 Tourists are spoiled for choice with over 50,000 first-class hotel rooms in Denver’s greater metro area.

-Hotels like the Hyatt Place in Denver cost around $115 per night, while the most premium hotels like the Park Hyatt Creek Resort cost up to $1,000 daily.
-However, you’re likely to get a fantastic deal like the Super 8 by Wyndham Windsor, costing less than $90 a night.
+Hotels like the Hyatt Place in Denver cost around $115 per night, while the most premium hotels, like the Park Hyatt Creek Resort, cost up to $1,000 daily.
+However, you’ll likely get a fantastic deal like the Super 8 by Wyndham Windsor, costing less than $90 a night.

 Verdict: Dead even.
-Both states offer decent and diverse accommodation, including hotels, guest apartments, and Vacation rentals.
+Both states offer decent and diverse accommodations, including hotels, guest apartments, and Vacation rentals.

-See Related: Fun & Best Things to Do in Albuquerque, New Mexico
+See Related: Things to Do in Albuquerque, New Mexico

 New Mexico vs Colorado: Attractions

 New Mexico and Colorado are both popular tourist destinations.
-There are hundreds, if not thousands, of things to do in both states, and we’re going to provide a few points of interest below.
+There are hundreds, if not thousands, of things to do in both states, and we will provide a few points of interest below.

 New Mexico Attractions

 The Land of Enchantment receives millions of visitors annually and is one of the go-to destinations for tourists in the USA.
 It mixes everything with teeming marketplaces, picturesque landscapes, and breathtaking deserts.